Timmy-Bergkvist/pulp-records/README.md

 # pulp-records
-A record review and recommendation site
+A record collection and recommendation site.

 **Target Audience**

-  Pulp Records is a website for people who like music and want to share their favorite records and review them.
+  Pulp Records is a website for people who like music and want to share their favorite records.
-  The website provides user with information about various music records and reviews.
+  The website provides user with information about various music records, description and a tracklist.
-  On the platform there will be an option to create an account to review and add music records.
+  On the platform there will be an option to create an account to add music records.

 ## UX